ceilfors/ceilfors.github.io/_drafts/retrospective.md

 I was then involved in the existing team for half day per two weeks for a few months.
 After I have provided enough data and evidence that I'm suitable for the role, I asked for a full time role change.

-When I was a build engineer, I also asked for my job scope to be changed by including more *engineering* and reduced *administration*.
-I gathered data from the internet on various companies that are hiring build engineers then ask for the change.
+After the role change, I also asked for my job scope to be changed by including more *engineering* and reducing *administration* tasks.
+I gathered data from the internet on various companies' build engineers job description then ask for the change.

 # The power that's left unused

 Many of us have little knowledge of what the management team is responsible for.
-We know that they are there to *manage*, but nobody has told us what there is to be *managed*.
-Us naughty kids?
-Slapping us on our wrist when we are in trouble, is that managing?
+We know that they are there to *manage*, but we do not know what there is to be *managed*.

 > The manager’s function is not to make people work, but to make it possible for people to work.
+  ― *Tom DeMarco, Peopleware*

-A good manager understands the need of *flow*, the hard-to-gain state where a knowledge worker would be able to get complex works done.
-It is the development managers' job to ensure that all of the engineers are able to enter the *flow* state.
+To be a good manager, you'll need to understand *flow*, the hard-to-gain state where a knowledge workers would be able to get complex works done.
+It is the development managers' job to ensure that all of the engineers are able to enter the flow state.
-It is too easy for you managers' to be unsympathetic about no-flow problems, because you work in interrupt mode.
+It is too easy for you to be unsympathetic about no-flow problems if you are a manager, because you work in interrupt mode; because you don't need flow.
+You will need to be more observant of the office environment.
+When you see an engineer wearing an earphone, maybe he's wearing to enjoy music, maybe the office is too noisy.
+All of the engineers will love you when they can get their daily dose of flow.
+Use your power.
-Don't be proud that you can work in a fully context switching mode, because you don't need them in the first place.
-When you see an engineer wearing an earphone, you might think that you have been successfully created a happy working place that allow people to listen to music and having a good time.
-Wait, maybe because the office is too noisy and he's struggling to be in flow?
-Have noticed that your voice is getting louder now and blocking people to get in flow, after the office restructuring?
-Gosh, why is my colleague bringing their own fans.
-Also, someone please stop that guy who is walking around in the office making loud jokes.
-All of the employees will love you when they can get in the flow, and you have the power to do so.

-I once heard from a manager about how surprised he were about the team is not being able to focus on their work.
-Now the sad thing is, after a couple of months of working together, he eventually said that this problem is not solvable as it is a cultural issue.
+I once heard from a manager about how surprised he were about a team that is incapable of focusing on their work due to the high number of disruptions occurring in the day.
+Now the sad thing is, after a couple of months of working, he eventually said that this problem is not solvable as it is a cultural issue.
-Because a culture is not changeable right?
-Or is it?
-Definitely someone from higher up have the power to do so.
-Yes, because the C-Suite is always responsible for the work culture.
+This is another example of an unused power.
+It is not this particular manger's fault of course, it's not something changeable by someone on his pay grade.
+Ultimately if a change of culture is needed, the C-Suite must be the one who initiated it.

-A couple of times, I struggled to work with another department in the organisation.
+Often times, I struggled to work with another department due to the conflicts of interests and priorities.
-Our VP is going head to head with the other department's VP because of the conflict of interests and priorities.
+Our manager went on an discussion with the other department's manager.
 Of course, there's no result.
 The two departments have a different goal, which is reflected in their KPI.
-But who should have the power in the first place to set the common goal?
+Someone somewhere would have used the unused power, to set the common goal in the first place.
-Do they even know that this kind of problem exists?

-Probably the better question is, why do managers not *manage* when it is their only job?
-But they certainly always look very busy!
-What is it that's more important than management?
-Ah!
-Stretch goals.
+That would make the collaboration effortless.

 # The trivial mistakes on team structure